View here the profiles of our Montana River Guides:

 Jared Forsythe, Fishing Guide, Biology Teacher, Rafting Lead, and Owner

 Jared grew up in West Yellowstone Montana, exploring the many fishing holes, mountains, and rivers in his backyard.
 Attending the University of Montana provided him with yet another great backyard–Montana’s Bitterroot Mountains and the rivers of Northern Idaho.
 Jared graduated from the University of Montana in Environmental Science and currently teaches high school Biology, Wildlife, and Forestry.
 He is our #1 fish guide and fearless leader.
-He has been guiding for 16 years and is one of the best Montana River Guides in the Missoula and Coeur d’Alene areas.
+He has been guiding since 2002 and is one of the best Montana River Guides in the Missoula and Coeur d’Alene areas.

 Sam Stockton, Fishing Guide, Scratch Golfer